Luigian/Libft/README.md

 ### Execution:

-`gcc "file_main" libft.a && ./a.out`| Compile a main with the library and run the program.
+`gcc "file_main" libft.a && ./a.out`| Compile a main with the library, and then run the program.